 Safeguarding Online is a program introduced by Church Pension Group and Praesidium.
 Those taking Safeguarding God’s Children for the first time are strongly encouraged to do so through the workshop format rather than online.
 But if a face-to-face workshop is NOT an option for you, you may get your certification online, but you will also be required to complete a brief evaluation in discussion with your priest or ministry supervisor.
 This additional step provides an opportunity for the online participant to discuss the material, and particularly any pastoral issues or concerns it may have raised for you.

-Safeguarding God’s Children Online includes four required course modules: Meet Sam, It Happened to Me, Keeping your Church Safe, & Policies.
+Safeguarding God’s Children Online includes several course modules that depend on a user’s ministry.
 Please allow between 30-40 minutes for each module.
 Modules may be taken independently of each other at any time, but a module cannot be stopped and re-started later.
 If users log out in the middle of a module, they will have to start over at the beginning when they log-in again.